mw00847/molecular-interactions/README.md

 ![predicted geometries](./predicted_geometries.PNG)

 Results 4.
-Predicted geometries from the transformer VAE
+Predicted geometry properties from the transformer VAE

 ![image](https://github.com/user-attachments/assets/635686a7-8701-4b57-8a05-eefa9240118a)

 Results 5.
 Quadratic fit of the frequency shift vs the angle between O1 on acetone and H7 on the water